 In Spring 2024, U.S. dairy farmers began noticing a decline in milk production, and what seemed like a minor anomaly quickly turned into a nationwide concern.
 The culprit?
 Avian flu, a virus traditionally known to affect birds, had unexpectedly crossed over to cattle.
 Initially detected in dairy herds in Texas, the virus soon spread to other states, including recently California and Wyoming [1].
-Documented as of Sep 27, 2024, there are 239 confirmed outbreaks across 14 U.S. states [Fig. 1].
-In addition, four farmworkers were reported suffering from the avian flu, and they soon recovered after facing only mild symptoms such as conjunctivitis and fatigue [2].
+Documented as of Nov 15, 2024, there are 549 confirmed outbreaks across 15 U.S. states [Fig. 1].
+Additionally, 30 human cases of avian flu have been reported, with most of them (26) identified in California.
+All cases presented mild symptoms, such as conjunctivitis and fatigue, and none required hospitalization [1] [2].

 While the mortality rate of cattle remains low (around 2%), many cows have exhibited respiratory distress and reduced milk yield [3].
 After different tests, the U.S. Department of Agriculture (USDA) confirmed that pasteurization neutralizes the virus, ensuring the safety of dairy products [4].
 Thus, organic and conventional milk prices are relatively stable [5].